A supermartingale approach to Gaussian process based sequential design of experiments: Introduction

-The class of sequential design strategies that we consider here are built according to the \emph{stepwise uncertainty reduction} (SUR) paradigm \citep[see][and references therein]{villemonteix08, bect12, chevalier13}.
-Our main focus is on the convergence of these algorithms under the assumption that the function of interest is a sample path of the Gaussian process prior that is used to construct the sequential design.
-Almost sure consistency has been proven for the EI algorithm in~\citep{vazquez2010convergence}, but only under the restrictive assumption that the covariance function satisfies a certain condition---the ``No Empty Ball'' (NEB) property ---which excludes very regular Gaussian processes\footnote{On a related note, \citet{bull11} proves an upper-bound for the convergence rate of the expected improvement algorithm under the assumption that the covariance functon is Hölder, but his result only holds for functions that belong the the reproducing kernel Hilbert space (RKHS) of the covariance---a condition that, under appropriate assumptions, is almost surely not statisfied by sample paths of the Gaussian process according to Driscoll's theorem \citep{lukic01}.
-Another result in the same vein is provided by~\citet{yarotsky13} for the squared exponential covariance in the univariate case, assuming the objective function is analytic in a sufficiently large complex domain around its interval of definition.}.
-Moreover, to the authors' knowledge no proof of convergence has yet been established for algorithms dedicated to probability of excursion and/or excursion set estimation (referred to as \textit{excursion case} henceforth) such as those of~\citet{bect12}.
+More specifically, we consider in this paper sequential design strategies built according to the \emph{stepwise uncertainty reduction} (SUR) paradigm \citep[see][and references therein]{villemonteix08, bect12, chevalier13}.
+Our main focus is the consistency of these algorithms under the assumption that the function of interest is a sample path of the Gaussian process model that is used to construct the sequential design.
+Almost sure consistency has been proved for the EI algorithm in~\citep{vazquez2010convergence}, but only under the restrictive assumption that the covariance function satisfies a certain condition---the ``No Empty Ball'' (NEB) property ---which excludes very regular Gaussian processes\footnote{ On a related note, \citet{bull11} proves an upper-bound for the convergence rate of the expected improvement algorithm under the assumption that the covariance function is Hölder, but his result only holds for functions that belong to the reproducing kernel Hilbert space (RKHS) of the covariance---a condition which, under appropriate assumptions, is almost surely not satisfied by sample paths of the Gaussian process according to Driscoll's theorem \citep{lukic01}.
+Another result in the same vein is provided by~\citet{yarotsky13} for the squared exponential covariance in the univariate case, assuming that the objective function is analytic in a sufficiently large complex domain around its interval of definition.}.
+Moreover, to the authors' knowledge, no proof of consistency has yet been established for algorithms dedicated to probability of excursion and/or excursion set estimation (referred to as \textit{excursion case} henceforth) such as those of~\citet{bect12}.
+The scheme of proof developed in this work allows us to address the excursion case and also to revisit the consistency of the knowledge gradient algorithm~\cite{frazier08, frazier09, Frazier2009}, as well as that of the EI algorithm---which can also be seen as a particular case of a SUR strategy \cite{chevalier13}---without requiring the NEB assumption.
+Before outlining the paper in more detail, let us briefly introduce the general setting and, in particular, what we mean by SUR strategies.
+We will focus directly on the case of Gaussian processes for clarity, but the SUR principle in itself is much more general, and can be used with other types of models \citep[see, e.g.,][]{johnson1960, ogeran1993, mackay92ibof, cohn96al, geman96at, kingsmith1994}.